45+ EPIC Free Things to Do in NYC From a Local New Yorker (Plus Travel Tips)

 32. Attend a Live Taping

-A more unique free thing to do in NYC is to visit the Green-Wood Cemetery.
+A more unique thing to do when visiting is to check out the Green-Wood Cemetery.
 This iconic National Historic Landmark opened in 1838 and is known for its 19th-century architecture, famous residents, and skyline views.

 The Cemetery covers 478-acres of winding roads, green spaces, and ponds.
-Additionally, they often hold additional events and tours.
-This more off-the-beaten-path free attraction is considered a gem of New York City!
+Additionally, they often hold additional events and tours (I’ve done the Nightfall Danse Macabre).
+This more off-the-beaten-path free attraction is considered a gem!
+It’s also not too far away from Prospect Park – which is also free to visit.

 34. Stroll Through The Battery Park

-Located in Lower Manhattan, right by the Staten Island Ferry is Battery Park.
-This 25-acre public park is a great place to wander around, explore, hang out on a park bench or even have a picnic.
+Battery Park is located in Lower Manhattan, right by the Staten Island Ferry.
+This 25-acre public park is a great place to wander around, explore, hang out on a park bench, or even have a picnic.
 You may even recognize the park from the SeaGlass Carousel.

-During the summer, you can enjoy the free 195 sq foot garden of perennials or even cool off by the Bosque Fountain’s 35 jets to run and jump through.
+During the summer, you can enjoy the free 195 square-foot garden of perennials or even cool off by the Bosque Fountain’s 35 jets to run and jump through.

 Moreover, similar to Bryant Park and Washington Square Park, Battery Park also holds free events, including Yoga in the Park.
 Learn about the free events at Battery Park here.